reactjs/rfcs/text/0000-slots.md

 );
 ```

-For nested slots, `createHost` works like peeling the onion, it will only collect the top level slots, nested slots will be handled at next tick if they are included in `callback`'s return, to continue with the very first example:
+For nested slots, `createHost` works like peeling the onion, it will only collect the top level slots, nested slots will be handled at next tick if they are included in `callback`'s return, to continue with the very first (example)[#basic-example]:

 ```jsx
 const NestedField = createSlot();